gardener/etcd-backup-restore/docs/deployment/getting_started.md

    3. If using a storage API [endpoint override](https://pkg.go.dev/cloud.google.com/go#hdr-Endpoint_Override), such as a [regional endpoint](https://cloud.google.com/storage/docs/regional-endpoints) or a local GCS emulator endpoint, then the endpoint must be made available via environment variable `GOOGLE_STORAGE_API_ENDPOINT`, in the format `http[s]://host[:port]/storage/v1/`.

 * For `Azure Blob storage`:
-   1. The secret file should be provided, and the file path should be made available as environment variables: `AZURE_APPLICATION_CREDENTIALS` or `AZURE_APPLICATION_CREDENTIALS_JSON`.
+   1. The secret file should be provided, and the file path should be made available as an environment variable: `AZURE_APPLICATION_CREDENTIALS`.

 * For `Openstack Swift`:
-  1. The secret file should be provided, and the file path should be made available as environment variables: `OPENSTACK_APPLICATION_CREDENTIALS` or `OPENSTACK_APPLICATION_CREDENTIALS_JSON`.
+  1. The secret file should be provided, and the file path should be made available as an environment variable: `OPENSTACK_APPLICATION_CREDENTIALS`.

 * For `Alicloud OSS`:
-  1. The secret file should be provided, and the file path should be made available as environment variables: `ALICLOUD_APPLICATION_CREDENTIALS` or `ALICLOUD_APPLICATION_CREDENTIALS_JSON`.
+  1. The secret file should be provided, and the file path should be made available as an environment variable: `ALICLOUD_APPLICATION_CREDENTIALS`.

 * For `Dell EMC ECS`:
   1. `ECS_ENDPOINT`, `ECS_ACCESS_KEY_ID`, `ECS_SECRET_ACCESS_KEY` should be made available as environment variables.
 For development purposes, the environment variables `ECS_DISABLE_SSL` and `ECS_INSECURE_SKIP_VERIFY` can also be set to "true" or "false".

 * For `Openshift Container Storage (OCS)`:
-  1. The secret file should be provided, and the file path should be made available as environment variables: `OPENSHIFT_APPLICATION_CREDENTIALS` or `OPENSHIFT_APPLICATION_CREDENTIALS_JSON`.
+  1. The secret file should be provided, and the file path should be made available as an environment variable: `OPENSHIFT_APPLICATION_CREDENTIALS`.
   For development purposes, the environment variables `OCS_DISABLE_SSL` and `OCS_INSECURE_SKIP_VERIFY` can also be set to "true" or "false".

 Check the [example of storage provider secrets](https://github.com/gardener/etcd-backup-restore/tree/master/example/storage-provider-secrets)